DasLab/FARFAR2_modeling_examples/mohca_seq/README.md

-# Running the twister sister ribozyme 5Y87 using the FARFAR2 ROSIE server
+# Running the c-di-GMP riboswitch aptamer from V. cholerae guided by MOHCA-seq constraints using the FARFAR2 ROSIE server

 We have supplied input files in this directory: the FASTA, the secondary structure file, the native (experimental) PDB structure, and the file of constraints generated from multiplexed OH cleavage analysis (MOHCA).
 For simulation, upload these files to the corresponding inputs as directed in the text.